miaoxw/Auto-p.nju/README.md

 * Show login state

 ##Update Log
+###2015-06-13(2nd update)
+* Fixed the problem that when BRAS service is auto logged in, Auto p.nju may get the online status of NULL and a NullReferenceException will be raised.

 ###2015-06-13
 * Update this tool according to the change of log in methods made by NIC
 * Fixed the problems that auto log in works malfunctionally